IntelligentRoboticsLabs/social_navigation2_WAF/README.md

 File `social_navigation2/social_navigation_bringup/params/nav2_params.yaml` contains the navigation2 configuration.
 We can play with `var_h`,`var_s` and `var_r` action params and see how the proxemics change.
 It is neccesary restart the system launched in the previous step to see the results.

 ## Reproducing our experiments.
+**The experiments are independent of the previous demo so, please, stop the demo if it is running.**
 ### Approaching
 A robot has to get close to a human to interact.
 ```bash